-Over the last two years, Oxfam has partnered with over a dozen organizations to advocate for poultry workers.
-We’ve been working with civil rights organizations, unions, workers’ rights groups, and worker centers in poultry-producing states.
+Over the last few years, Oxfam has partnered with a broad coalition of organizations to advocate for poultry workers.
 We’ve collaborated on raising awareness about the poultry industry, and are now pushing consumers, policy makers, and the poultry industry to make positive changes for the workers.

 - We are reaching out to various agencies of the federal government and urging them to implement policies for greater oversight and stricter safety standards.
 We have met with Members of Congress, White House staff, the Occupational Safety and Health Administration, and the US Department of Agriculture.